 Community Energy England is directed by a board of ten individuals from member organisations and one ex-officio post, held by our Chief Executive.
 The board has three sub committees: Finance, Governance and Impact.

 Dr Afsheen Rashid MBE

-Rachel Hayes BEMRachel Hayes is Head of Events and Membership at Regen.
+Rachel Hayes BEMRachel Hayes is Associate Director at Regen.
 Rachel is developing a thriving national Women in Renewables network to ensure the sector is at the forefront of harnessing talent.
 Rachel is also a driving force behind some of the leading renewable energy events at Regen and works closely with the Executive Team at CEE to develop events and membership.

 Mark KenberMark Kenber is a Non-Executive Director of BHESCo.
 He has an extensive background in climate change and energy, having until 2016 lead the international NGO the Climate Group.
 During this time, Mark was responsible for driving the RE100 campaign - accelerating corporate clean power commitments - supported decentralized energy in India and worked closely on local, national and international climate and energy policy.
 Prior to working with the Climate Group, Mark worked as Senior Policy Officer for WWF’s International Climate Change Programme, Director of Planning and Policy at Fundacion Natura in Ecuador and climate advisor to the Ecuadorian government.

 TreasurerMark is a Non-Executive Director of Energy4All with a background as a qualified accountant.
 Mark helped to launch Westmill Wind and Solar Cooperatives and focusses on engaging with is 4,000+ member base.
 Mark is also a Director of REScoop and he is a Non-Executive Director of the Ethical Property Company.